Why Do People Ghost?

 But they have just vanished from your life.
 They are ghosting you.
 [Why Do We Have Personal Space?]

 What drives this behavior?
-Are some people more likely than others to choose ghosting over other strategies to end a relationship?
+Are some people more likely than others to choose to ghost over other strategies to end a relationship?
 And what’s the impact of ghosting on the haunted?

 Psychologists have only recently started to look into these questions.
 “There are not many actual published papers on ghosting,” said Tara Collins, an associate professor of psychology at Winthrop University in Rock Hill, South Carolina.
 But as research on ghosting begins to emerge, psychologists can also draw on what they know about the psychology of relationships to offer some clues, Collins said.